 Most organizations grow from simple to complicated structures and in so doing keep adding layers of control.
 These complicated organizations usually wind up getting industrial disease.
 On the other hand, networked organizations can scale because they do not need to control every connection.
 People who participate in structures like open source software projects can join and connect to others at will.
 Designers of these open organizational structures understand that in complex un-order, loose hierarchies and strong networks are best.

-If you think about personal knowledge management (mastery), at least how I define it, there is a fairly clear indication that knowledge cannot be managed, but people can develop frameworks and routines that help them manage their own sense-making.
+If you think about personal knowledge mastery, at least how I define it, there is a fairly clear indication that knowledge cannot be managed, but people can develop frameworks and routines that help them manage their own sense-making.
 If everyone in the enterprise practices PKM, you could say that it is scalable in a certain sense.
 It is just not linear, in terms of 100% practice of PKM will yield 100% organizational KM.
-However, two organizational practices can take additional advantage of PKM outputs: Group KM and Enterprise KM, as I mentioned in a simple approach to KM.
+However, two organizational practices can take additional advantage of PKM outputs: Team KM and Organizational KM, as I mentioned in a simple approach to KM.

 Management’s job is to make sense of all these individuals seeking, sense-making & sharing.
 Manager’s in a connected enterprise need to become curators of knowledge.
 The organization has to be structured so that what is curated can later be accessed to make better decisions.
 Knowledge scales by keeping it flowing and adding value where we can.
 Conversation flows in enterprise social networks that social technologies enable also need to curated.